EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 available.
 In this case, we are using Lennard-Jones interactions, cut at 3.5 Å.
-Cutting the interactions at a certain distance (as opposed to calculating interactions up to an 'infinite' distance, drastically reduces the computation time.
-This approximation is only valid because the LJ potential is asymptotic to zero at high *d* distance between particles.
+Cutting the interactions at a certain distance (as opposed to calculating interactions up to an 'infinite' distance, drastically reduces the computation time required to calculate the energy on each particle.
+This approximation works because the LJ potential is asymptotic to zero at high interparticle distances *d*.

 {% include figure.html url="" max-width="60%" file="/fig/2_MD-primer/lj_potential_new.png" alt="Lattice" %}

-and another test

-{% include figure.html url="" max-width="60%" file="/fig/2_MD-primer/lj_potential_new.jpg" alt="Lattice" %}

 To make sure there is no discontinuity at the cutoff point, we can shift the potential.
 This subtracts the value of the potential at the cutoff point